TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorunsupporteddisksize.md

 # UserErrorUnsupportedDiskSize

 <!--issueDescription-->
-## Backup operation was failing due to the disk size limit.
+The backup operation failed because the disk exceeds the maximum allowed size by the VM Backup Stack v1.
+For disks bigger than 1023GB you need to upgrade to VM Backup stack V2.
+To avoid failures in the future, upgrade to Azure VM Backup stack V2.
 <!--/issueDescription-->

 ## **Recommended steps**

-Your backup operation could fail when backing up VM with disk size greater than 1023GB since your vault is not upgraded to Azure VM Backup stack V2.
-Upgrading to Azure VM Backup stack V2 will provide support up to 4TB.
-Review these [benefits](https://docs.microsoft.com/azure/backup/backup-upgrade-to-vm-backup-stack-v2), [considerations](https://docs.microsoft.com/azure/backup/backup-upgrade-to-vm-backup-stack-v2#considerations-before-upgrade), and then proceed to upgrade by following these [instructions](https://docs.microsoft.com/azure/backup/backup-upgrade-to-vm-backup-stack-v2#upgrade).
+* Review the [benefits](https://docs.microsoft.com/azure/backup/backup-upgrade-to-vm-backup-stack-v2), including the ability to backup disks up to 4TB.
+* Make sure you read the [considerations](https://docs.microsoft.com/azure/backup/backup-upgrade-to-vm-backup-stack-v2#considerations-before-upgrade) section.
+* Complete the upgrade following these [instructions](https://docs.microsoft.com/azure/backup/backup-upgrade-to-vm-backup-stack-v2#upgrade).